-It’s my pleasure to announce that Grafos ML, a Telefonica Open Project, is now online.
-Grafos ML offers tools for large-scale machine learning and graph analytics on top of Apache Giraph.
+Telefonica has just open-sourced Grafos ML, a system and tools for large-scale machine learning and graph analytics on top of Apache Giraph.
 The two main components are Okapi ML Library (machine learning algorithms, which include our recent work on detecting fake accounts in online social services) and RT-Giraph (incremental processing on top of Giraph).
 This is still an active project that is under heavy development at Telefonica Research, Barcelona.

 It is my pleasure to announce that I have been invited to give a talk as an Early Career Researcher at Humboldt Colloquium in Toronto, which is going to take place from 2-4 Nov, 2012.
 Under the theme of “Excellence in Research”, I will present our work on Security Analysis of Social Bots on the Web at the Theoretical Sciences section of the colloquium’s interdisciplinary workshops.